WoltLab/docs.woltlab.com/docs/migration_wcf-21_package.md

 ### Exceptions

-{% include callout.html content="These exceptions represent the built-in PIPs only, 3rd party plugins and apps may define their own exceptions." type="info" %}
+!!! info "These exceptions represent the built-in PIPs only, 3rd party plugins and apps may define their own exceptions."

 | PIP | Default Value |
 |-------|-------|